Querying Your Data

 Use the Engine dropdown to specify an engine for query execution.
 To choose your engine, click the Engine dropdown and select an engine from the dropdown.
 By default, Automatic is selected, which will use engine routing rules at runtime to route the query to the appropriate engine.

 The SQL editor is where you create and edit queries to get insight from your data.
-You can also add multiple queries in the SQL editor by using a semicolon to parse the queries.
 For more information on supported SQL, see the SQL Reference.
 In the top-right corner of the SQL editor, you’ll find:

 Above the top-right corner of the result set, you will find these actions: